FAQs on Calls

 Q: What disease areas are within the scope of the Calls for Proposals?

-A: The list of diseases within the EDCTP scope can be found on our website.
+A: The list of diseases within the EDCTP scope can be found in these FAQs.
 For individual calls, there may be specific exclusions or focus on particular diseases.
 Please check the call text carefully before applying.

 Q: How can I be sure that my proposal is within the scope of the Call for Proposals?